 Also of interest is that Elkridge has more people living here who work in computers and math than 95% of the places in the US.

 Elkridge is an extremely ethnically-diverse town.
 The people who call Elkridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elkridge residents report their race to be White, followed by Black or African-American.
-Elkridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.09% of the town’s residents.
-Important ancestries of people in Elkridge include Irish, English, Italian, and Polish.
+Important ancestries of people in Elkridge include German, Irish, English, Italian, and Polish.

 The most common language spoken in Elkridge is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Korean.